 The Night Before Surgery:

-- DO NOT EAT OR DRINK ANYTHING after MIDNIGHT (unless otherwise instructed by BJ).
+- DO NOT EAT OR DRINK ANYTHING after MIDNIGHT (unless otherwise instructed by Claudette).
 You may take your essential medications in the morning with a sip of water.

 - Don’t be afraid to use the sleeping and anti-anxiety medications you have been prescribed!
 They have been ordered expressly to make your immediate preoperative experience as comfortable as possible.

 - Do take a shower the night before or morning of your surgery, as you wish.
 Just don’t scrub vigorously over any markings Dr. Rosenfield might have made.
 Also, after your shower, please do not apply any makeup, skin or hair products.